 Young People: At St. Jane’s, we offer the Sacrament of Confirmation to our youth once they have entered High School.
-Our High School Confirmation program happens twice a year… in the fall and in the spring.
+Our High School Confirmation program begins in the fall and will Confirm Late Winter/ Early Spring.

-Because sacraments are a gift from God, we want to give parents an opportunity to discern if they and their child are ready to ask the Church for the Sacrament of Confirmation.
-To help them do this, we ask parents to come by and meet with the Confirmation Coordinator for about a half hour at the rectory.
+We ask parents to come by and meet with the Confirmation Coordinator for about a half hour prior to classes beginning.
 Our Goal at this meeting will be to learn a bit more about your child and your family, and also to discuss the family’s role and the Church’s role in preparing for this Sacrament.
 Once we have met and your family discerns that the next step in your child’s faith life is Confirmation, then we provide all the information necessary for that year’s program.

 Please Contact Melissa Boyle for more information.
 410-255-4646 x1402